kubeedge/website/content/en/blog/release-v1.3/index.md

 ### More container runtime support

-KubeEdge v1.3 supports CRI-O and Kata Container runtimes
+KubeEdge v1.3 adds support of CRI-O and Kata Container as container runtime.

 - CRI-O, a CNCF incubation project, is a lightweight container, taking up to 30MB memory, and is in compliance with OCI standards.